Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

 title: Starting a Data Science Project from Scratch
 ---

 For those that don't know, I am a Senior Data Scientist at IBM (specifically in GBS, IBM's consulting arm).
-As a Sr. DS, I am tasked with leading small teams of data scientists to delivery on client engagements which are generally around 6 - 12 weeks long each.
+As a Sr. DS, I am tasked with leading small teams of data scientists to delivery on client engagements which are generally around 6 - 12 weeks long.
 As such, I have had to start quite a few distinct DS projects.
 Surprisingly, there is no established set of best practices for technical leads to follow within IBM, so I have had to hone my own process over the years.
 Since I've had to learn lots of things the hard way, I thought I would write down my process here for my own reference and for anyone else to take and use themselves.

 With that said, I want to mention some caveats:
 1. There are almost certainly better ways to do certain things that I don't know about.
 Please leave suggestions in the comments!